schenk/responsive-flickr-gallery/readme.txt

 * Ability to disable built-in slideshow so that you can use a slideshow plugin of your choice
 * Intuitive menu pages with easy configuration options and photo previews
 * SEO friendly, all your photos are available to search engine crawlers
-* Cloud-compatible: Stores nothing into the filesystem.
-Tested with heroku
+* Perfect for heroku hosting and scaling: Stores nothing into the filesystem
+* Hosted on [wordpress.org](http://wordpress.org/plugins/responsive-flickr-gallery/) gives you automatic updates
+* Hosted on [github.com](https://github.com/schenk/responsive-flickr-gallery/) for development, colaboration and issue tracking and alternate git based deployment
 * PSR-2 coding standard
 * License: GPLv3 or higher